 - Official college transcript(s) from all colleges attended.
-A final transcript with final grades will be needed prior to the first day of classes. - Documentation of all program prerequisites.
+A final transcript with final grades will be needed prior to the first day of classes. - 3.
+Documentation of all program prerequisites.
 Prerequisites may appear on the high school or adult education transcripts, college transcripts, or other documentation.
 Please carefully read the prerequisites for the preferred program of study.
 Prospective applicants who do not meet these requirements are strongly encouraged to contact the Office of Admissions to discuss alternatives and may start in General Studies. - 4.
-For Nursing Program applicants only: results of the ATI TEAS Exam must be submitted to the Office of Admissions by the May 20th application deadline.
+All Nursing applicants are required to take ATI TEAS.
+All admissions materials including exam results must be submitted to the Office of Admissions by February 28th for a fall start and November 30 for a spring start.
+Once an applicant passes the ATI TEAS and has 19 points between their co-requisite classes and the exam, then the applicant is accepted into the Nursing program.
+Applicants who earn an A or B in all the following courses, without retakes or academic penalties (probation or suspension), will be accepted into the Nursing program without having to take the ATI TEAS Exams for BIO 115/116, ENG 101 or 105 or MAT 100 or higher (115, 122, 135).

-Course Registration/ Enrollment
+Course Registration/Enrollment